| As

 conditions.
 For this, two important requirements were industrial human

 resources and supporting industries.
 These were actually intertwined.
+General

 discussion was started by Mr. Phan Chi Anh (YNU) with a question about